 - Attending physicians in the emergency department are available for after-hours counseling, testing and dispensing prophylactic antiretrovirals.
 Any student receiving prophylactic treatment through the emergency department should contact Dr. James Perlotto at YUHSC the next business day.

 - If the patient is known to have HIV, the student must consult with an HIV/AIDS-care physician.

-- File an incident report with the Medico-Legal Department at 2 Clinic Building, 789 Howard Ave.
+- File an incident report with the Medico-Legal Department at 230 Clinic Building.
 Forms are available through that department or Graduate Student Health, at 203-432-0312.

 - Insist that your instructors show you proper blood-drawing techniques, disposal of needles and instruments, etc. Never attempt a procedure you don’t feel comfortable performing.

 - Hepatitis B Vaccine: Be sure you have had a full series (three injections) and a blood test afterward to document immunity.

 You will receive instruction in phlebotomy during the preclinical clerkship and survival fair, and you won’t be asked to perform any invasive procedure yourself or be scrubbed in to assist with a patient known to be HIV or HCV positive until you have done at least six months of clinical work and have had adequate practice.

 - We strongly recommend that you get an annual flu shot.
 They are available for free at the Yale Health Center, 55 Lock St., or at the medical school during scheduled sessions.
 Questions about antiviral prophylaxis and working with patients while infected with a contagious illness should be directed to Graduate Student Health at 203-432-0312.

 - The PPD must be done annually except in cases of a previously documented positive PPD.
 Then a negative chest X-ray must be documented.
 The PPD can be placed and read at no cost through the Yale Health Plan.